boyter/boyter.org/content/posts/overcoming-fraud-or-how-i-built-my-own-index-for-searchcode.md

  - We need to be able to search special characters
  - We want to be able to update quickly as its a write heavy workload
  - We need to support filters on source, language and repository
+ - Its a free website, so we can deal with some downtime or inaccruacy

 Constraints